BS in Nursing - Accelerated Program

-The College of Nursing Application Portal for Summer Semester 2014 is now OPEN.
+The College of Nursing Application Portal for Summer Semester 2014 is now CLOSED.

-Click here to access the College of Nursing application.
+Click here to access your submitted 2014 College of Nursing application.

 UNIVERSITY OF UTAH APPLICATION

 If you are not a current University of Utah student, you must also apply to the university.
 Apply to the University of Utah.
 There is an application fee for the University of Utah, but not for the College of Nursing.

 Applications are carefully reviewed by the Baccalaureate Admissions and Advancement Committee on the basis of academic qualifications as well as promise for success in the program and potential for contributions to the profession.
 The College of Nursing adheres to the University of Utah's policy of nondiscrimination and equal opportunity in admission decisions.
 If the number of qualified applicants exceeds the resources of the college, students are accepted on the basis of the recommendations of the Baccalaureate Admissions and Advancement Committee and the Dean of the college.
 Final acceptance is contingent on receipt of official transcripts and the successful completion of required prerequisite courses with a grade of C or higher.
 If the applicant does not enroll as a student and enter the College of Nursing the first day of classes for the semester admitted, the position in the entering class will be forfeited.